-3. Inserting some animation websites and using the library for explaining all of the experiments of the course topics
+3. Inserting some animation websites and using the library for explaining all of the course topics

 C. Course Description (Note: General description in the form used in Bulletin or handbook)

 Course Description: Note: General description in the form used in Bulletin or handbook